timescale/pgai/README.md

 ```

-### 🐯 About Timescale
+## About Timescale

+Timescale Cloud is a high-performance developer focused cloud that provides PostgreSQL services
+enhanced with our blazing fast vector search.
+Timescale services are built using TimescaleDB and PostgreSQL extensions, like this one.
+Timescale Cloud provides high availability,
+streaming backups, upgrades over time, roles and permissions, and great security.

-TimescaleDB is a distributed time-series database built on PostgreSQL that scales to over 10 million of metrics per second, supports native compression, handles high cardinality, and offers native time-series capabilities, such as data retention policies, continuous aggregate views, downsampling, data gap-filling and interpolation.
+TimescaleDB is a distributed time-series database built on PostgreSQL that scales to over 10
+million of metrics per second, supports native compression, handles high cardinality, and offers
+native time-series capabilities, such as data retention policies, continuous aggregate views,

-TimescaleDB also supports full SQL, a variety of data types (numerics, text, arrays, JSON, booleans), and ACID semantics.
-Operationally mature capabilities include high availability, streaming backups, upgrades over time, roles and permissions, and security.
+downsampling, data gap-filling and interpolation.
+TimescaleDB supports full SQL, a variety of data types, and ACID semantics.

-TimescaleDB has a large and active user community (tens of millions of downloads, hundreds of thousands of active deployments, Slack channels with thousands of members).